How to Run a Comprehensive Website Audit

 - Have you clearly defined the results that you want your website to produce? — Be sure to establish realistic goals for your business website, including performance indicators to measure and track your results.

 - Connect your lead generation/capture system to your website to collect email addresses. — If you are using third-party functionality like Mailchimp or Salesforce, be sure to connect them to your website, and test to make sure it is working.

 The Next Steps in Your Comprehensive Website Audit

 This fact always amazes me!
-Business owners spend a lot of money on building their new website.
+Business owners spend a lot of money on building their new websites.
 Like a kid before Christmas, they can barely wait to get it live.
 And just like many kids at Christmas, they lose interest soon afterward!